 Yesterday, just 2 weeks after the final swarm was caught, and on a day when all 4 colonies were extremely (worryingly?) quiet, as assessed by bees flying in and out of the hives, the EazyView camera used at dusk, again proved really helpful.
 The clip below shows just how quickly this last swarm has built out some brand new wax comb inside the inner frames of its hive.
 IMAG0047

-There’s still quite a lot of blossom around for them in what has been a stunning year, and one of the most interesting aspect of this whole saga has been discovering that most of the time so far, the honeybees aren’t present in the garden in huge numbers, preferring instead the mature trees, so have progressed through the different willows, onto the apples and other Malus, and hollies…… and lately have been focused on the Sycamores and other maples – just as expected from the scientific paper from the NBGW on honeybee foraging activity, mentioned in my earlier post.
+There’s still quite a lot of blossom around for them in what has been a stunning year, and one of the most interesting aspect of this whole saga has been discovering that most of the time so far, the honeybees aren’t present in the garden in huge numbers, preferring instead the mature trees, so have progressed through the different willows, onto the apples and other Malus, and hollies.Lately, they’ve have been focused on the sycamores and other maples – just as expected from the scientific paper from the NBGW on honeybee foraging activity, mentioned in my earlier post.

-Have you ever stood beneath a mature Sycamore on a sunny May day when the drooping flower panicles are rich with nectar, and heard the noise of working bees, both honey and bumbles?
-It’s amazing.
-As indeed is the sugar hit you can get if you suck on the flowers.
+Have you ever stood beneath a mature sycamore on a sunny May day when the drooping flower panicles are rich with nectar, and heard the noise of working bees, both honey and bumbles?

 First flowering of ten gorgeous, but very appealing to rodents, Tulipa sprengeri, grown from seed scattered many years previously.
-The photos don’t really do justice to just how exotic this latest flowering of all tulips is and even better for us, which copes with quite a bit of shade..
+The photos don’t really do justice to just how exotic this latest flowering of all tulips is, and even better for us, it seems to cope with quite a bit of shade.

-The first hay’s been cut, and safely brought in.
+The first hay’s been cut, around the perimeter of the upper hay meadow, and safely brought in.